What's Tested on the MCAT: Chemistry and Physics

 - Atoms, nuclear decay, electronic structure, and atomic chemical behavior

 This foundational concept is about the principles that govern chemical interactions and reactions which form the basis for a broader understanding of the molecular dynamics of living systems.
+The science tested in this foundational concept comprises 60% of the questions in the Chem/Phys section.
 This is further subdivided into five categories:

 - Unique nature of water and its solutions